tech5usa/TLSential/README.md

 # Running TLSential

-You can run it with the default settings by just executing ./TLSential from the root directory.
-You can configure the server's port by using the `--port [port]` parameter.
+You can run it with the default settings by executing `./TLSential from the root directory.

+When developing, you will most likely run `./TLSential --no-https --port 8080`

 # Building TLSential assets